Welcome to my website!

 - The Case Against Education by Bryan Caplan (We waste a third of our lives social signaling.)

-- Open Borders by Bryan Caplan (Immigration restrictions make no economic sense.)
+- Open Borders by Bryan Caplan (Immigration restrictions hamper growth for no benefit.)

 - River Out of Eden by Richard Dawkins (Suffering and scarcity are built into the system.)

-- Screen Schooled by Joe Clement (Social media has mentally crippled multiple generations.)
+- Screen Schooled by Joe Clement (Social media has reshaped our collective psyche.)

-- The Uninhabitable Earth by David Wallace-Wells (Global climate change will ruin everything.)
+- The Uninhabitable Earth by David Wallace-Wells (Global climate change may ruin everything.)

 - Untrue: Women, Lust, and Infidelity by Wednesday Martin (Primate dating market dynamics.)